2024 Cumberland book ban

 The book that initiated the ban.

-The 2024 Cumberland book ban was a controversial fifteen-day ban of same-sex parenting books from the eight libraries in the Cumberland City Council's public library system in Sydney, New South Wales, Australia.
+In 2024, a controversial fifteen-day ban of same-sex parenting books from the eight libraries in the Cumberland City Council's public library system in Sydney, New South Wales occurred.
 The ban was enacted by the council on 1 May and was rescinded on 15 May.
 The ban led to a wider discussion of book censorship in Australian libraries.

 Motion

 During a Cumberland City Council meeting on 1 May 2024, councillor and former mayor Steve Christou requested that the motion "That Council adopt the 'Library Strategy 2024 - 2027' as outlined in Attachment 1 of this report" be amended with "subject to the following being undertaken: That Council take immediate action to rid same-sex parents books/materials in Council's library service".
 The amendment was made without prior communication with Cumberland Public Library staff.

-Christou, who had previously called for bans to drag storytime and Welcome to Countrys, claimed to have received text messages from "distraught local parents" who had found the book "Same-Sex Parents" by Holly Duhig in the junior non-fiction section.
+Christou, who had previously called for bans to drag storytime and Welcome to Country rituals, claimed to have received text messages from "distraught local parents" who had found the book "Same-Sex Parents" by Holly Duhig in the junior non-fiction section.
 Five copies of the book had been in Cumberland libraries since 2019.
 Christou claimed the book was sexualising children, chanting 'Hands off our kids'.
 Christou justified the motion by saying he was speaking for the Cumberland community.

 The vote passed, with six councillors (Christou, Paul Garrard, Helen Hughes, Greg Cummings, Michael Zaiter, and Mohamad Hussein) voting in favour of the ban and five councillors (Ken Huang, Diane Colman, Glenn Elmore, Kun Suman Saha and mayor Lisa Lake) voting against the ban.
 Councillor Colman was visibly shaken, saying she could not believe Cumberland Council had voted to discriminate against same-sex families and banning books.
 She vowed to bring a recission motion to overturn the decision.
 Deputy Mayor Ola Hamed had left the chamber so did not vote, saying she was a "longstanding advocate for social justice" but was concerned after receiving death threats after an earlier debate related to drag queen storytimes.
 Four councillors were not present.

 Councillor Colman immediately commenced a campaign to overturn the ban, posting "All families are welcome in Cumberland.
 Book banning is not ok."
 Labor councillor Kun Huang announced the ban on social media, saying "This kind of censorship by politicians should have no place in Australia."